 Industrialization and Urban Landscape of the Industrial South of the Russian Empire

-This project "Industrialization and Perception of Urban Landscape in the Industrial South of the Russian Empire" examines how industrialization changed the image of the cities in the Industrial South of the Russian Empire and how these changes affected the visual representation of the urban landscape.
+Volodymyr Kulikov, the Center for Urban History’s current resident scholar, presented his research project "Industrialization and Urban Landscape of the Industrial South of the Russian Empire," which studied how industrialization changed the image of the cities in the Industrial South of the Russian Empire and how these changes affected the visual representation of the urban landscape.

 The project explored the following questions:

 - The issue of industrialization appeared in literature, theater and cinema, journalism, visual arts, and sources of the private sphere.
 What role did the industrial landscape play in the communication process, as a current and up-to-date "hot" topic?